Maryanne Vollers

 Maryanne Vollers is an American author, journalist and ghostwriter.
 Her first book, Ghosts of Mississippi, was a finalist in non-fiction for the 1995 National Book Award.
-Her many collaborations include the memoirs of Hillary Rodham Clinton, Dr. Jerri Nielsen, Sissy Spacek, Ashley Judd, and Billie Jean King.
+Her many collaborations include the memoirs of Hillary Clinton, Dr. Jerri Nielsen, Sissy Spacek, Ashley Judd, and Billie Jean King.
 Her second book on domestic terrorism, Lone Wolf: Eric Rudolph – Murder, Myth, and the Pursuit of an American Outlaw, was published in 2006.
 A former editor at Rolling Stone, she has written articles for publications such as Esquire, GQ, Sports Illustrated, Time, and The New York Times Magazine.

 Life

 Vollers was born in Yorktown Heights, New York, the daughter of a New York City fire chief and a court clerk.
 She attended Yorktown High School, and graduated from Brown University in Providence, RI in 1977.
 She has lived in Nairobi, Kenya, and Johannesburg, South Africa, where she worked as a Time magazine stringer, radio newscaster, and field producer for NBC News, covering wars, politics, health and cultural issues across the continent and around the world.

 Once back in the states, Vollers covered domestic terrorism, including articles on the Oklahoma City Bombing, the militia movement, anti-abortion violence, the trial of white supremacist Byron de La Beckwith for the murder of Medgar Evers, which resulted in her book, Ghosts of Mississippi, followed a decade later by Lone Wolf, on the Olympic Park and abortion clinic bomber, Eric Rudolph.

 Now based in Montana, she and her husband, documentary photographer, director, and producer William Campbell create news features and documentaries on political, social and environmental issues.
 Their PBS-ITVS documentary, Wolves in Paradise, was about the human costs and benefits of the reintroduction of wolves in the Yellowstone region.